-Joe and I live in Florida, a state that has a relatively high percentage of Latinx-Americans, so we know a lot of people who are bilingual.
+Joe and I live in Florida, a state with a relatively high percentage of Latinx-Americans, so we know a lot of bilingual people.
 But in other states, that’s not always the case.
 After studying your basic Japanese or Russian, or trying to remember the French you learned in high school, it’s kind of fun to speak your “new” language around so many people who will understand you, especially since you never use it at home.

 9. Act like a local